pchmelar/wdc-semestral-server/README.md

 # WDC SERVER
 Simple Node.js server and API for Web and Database Computing Project @ UNI Adelaide
+Using bcrypt for password hashing and JWT for user authentication
 Live demo on https://fierce-ridge-28571.herokuapp.com

-## Resource: login
+## Resource /login

 ### POST /login - log user into app